RuthyYao/RuthyYao.github.io/_posts/2024-12-09-you-are-what-you-eat-customer-segmentation.md

 Based upon these clusters, the client will be able to target customers more accurately - promoting products & discounts to customers that are truly relevant to them - overall enabling a more customer focused communication strategy.

+The visits and shopping basket analysis indicates that there is opportunity to increase the visit frequency from the cluster 2 "Vegetarian Shoppers".
+For example, ABC Grocery could send more seasonal promotions to attract more store visits.
+There is also opportunity to expand the shopping basket in cluster 3 "Lacto- vegetarian" shoppers.
+For instance, ABC could consider increasing the range of the products for these categories, so customers have more product choices for them to add to their basket.

 ___
 <br>
 # Growth & Next Steps <a name="growth-next-steps"></a>

-It would be interesting to run this clustering/segmentation at a lower level of product areas, so rather than just the four areas of Meat, Dairy, Fruit, Vegetables - clustering spend across the sub-categories *below* those categories.
+* **Run the analysis on sub-categories to gain more granular understanding of the dietary preference** -  It would be interesting to run this clustering / segmentation at a lower level of product areas, so rather than just the four areas of Meet, Diary, Fruit and Vegetables, clustering spend across the sub-categories.
 This would mean we could create more specific clusters, and get an even more granular understanding of dietary preferences within the customer base.

-Here we've just focused on variables that are linked directly to sales - it could be interesting to also include customer metrics such as distance to store, gender etc to give a even more well-rounded customer segmentation.
+* **Include other customer metrics to gain a more well-rounded customer segmentation** - Here we've just focused on variables that are linked directly to sales - it could be interesting to also include customer metrics such as income, house hold size, gender etc to give a even more well-rounded customer segmentation.

-It would be useful to test other clustering approaches such as hierarchical clustering or DBSCAN to compare the results.